Zerone-Laboratories/RIGEL/README.md

 - Build it.
 Hack it.
 Make it yours.

 > [!WARNING]
 > RIGEL Engine is still in developer-beta stage.
-The code will be well structured in the public release and more features will be added!
+Bugs may present.
+The code will be well structured in the public release and more features will be added!.

 ## Overview